 The only other vocalist I can think of who fits in this same category is Gene Watson!'

 Thank you, Gregg Galbraith, for your support of Gene Watson.

 About Gregg Galbraith...

-Gregg moved to Nashville just a couple days after graduating from High School in 1964.
-He played the Opry for the first time shortly after his 18th birthday, with Bill Carlisle, and worked road dates with him too, until he was drafted into the army in 1966.
+In 1964, Gregg Galbraith moved to Nashville, just a couple days after graduating from High School.
+Gregg Galbraith played on The Grand Ole Opry in Nashville for the first time shortly after his 18th birthday, with Bill Carlisle (Saturday 19 December 1908 - Monday 17 March 2003), and worked road dates with Bill too, until Gregg was drafted into the United States Army in 1966.

-Upon his discharge from the army, Gregg Galbraith returned to Nashville and played on the road, on the Opry, and in the studio with Skeeter Davis (Wednesday 30 December 1931 - Sunday 19 September 2004), George Hamilton IV and Bill Anderson until 1976, when he decided to try to stay in town and concentrate on a career as a recording musician.
+Upon his discharge from the United States Army, Gregg Galbraith returned to Nashville and played on the road, on The Grand Ole Opry, and in the studio with Skeeter Davis (Wednesday 30 December 1931 - Sunday 19 September 2004), George Hamilton IV (Monday 19 July 1937 - Wednesday 17 September 2014) and Bill Anderson until 1976, when he decided to try to stay in town and concentrate on a career as a recording musician.

-Gregg Galbraith first met Gene Watson in the early 1970s, when he appeared on the Bill Anderson syndicated television show.
+Gregg Galbraith first met Gene Watson in the early 1970s, when he appeared on Bill Anderson's syndicated television show.

 Gregg Galbraith made an indelible mark on five of Gene Watson's album releases.

 Gregg Galbraith played a variety of guitars on Gene Watson's 'At Last' (Warner Bros.
 Records, 1991); Gregg Galbraith played electric guitar on the following tracks: